hpi-sam/digital-fuesim-manv/README.md

 With every significant PR into `dev`, the change must be briefly described in [CHANGELOG.md](./CHANGELOG.md).
 Pay attention to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

-The `Create Release PR` workflow accepts a new version number and prepares two draft PRs, one into `dev` and one into `main`.
-They have to be marked as ready o run the pipeline.
-It also updates the version number in all relevant source files and moves the `Unreleased` section in [CHANGELOG.md](./CHANGELOG.md) to a release heading, creating a new `Unreleased` section.
+The `Create Release PR` workflow accepts a new version number, updates the version in all relevant source files and moves the `Unreleased` section in [CHANGELOG.md](./CHANGELOG.md) to a release heading, creating a new `Unreleased` section.
+It then prepares two draft PRs, one into `dev` and one into `main` with these changes.
+They have to be marked as ready to run the pipeline and need approval.
+Merge them without rebase (use merge commit option).

 Upon pushing to `main` or `dev`, GitHub Actions will build and push docker containers to Docker Hub tagged `latest` and `dev`. `latest` is additionally tagged with the current version number on `main` and a GitHub release is created.